Biden defeats Trump for White House, says 'time to heal'

 He was golfing at his Virginia country club when he lost the race.
 He stayed out for hours, stopping to congratulate a bride as he left, and his motorcade returned to the White House to a cacophony of shouts, taunts and unfriendly hand gestures.

-Trump earlier repeated his unsupported allegations of election fraud and illegal voting on Twitter.
-One of his tweets, quickly flagged as potentially misleading by Twitter, claimed: "I WON THIS ELECTION, BY A LOT!"

-In Wilmington, Delaware, near a stage that has stood empty since it was erected to celebrate on Election Night, people cheered and pumped their fists as the news that the presidential race had been called for the state’s former senator arrived on their cellphones.
+In Wilmington, Delaware, near the stage that, until Saturday night, had stood empty since it was erected to celebrate on Election Night, people cheered and pumped their fists as the news that the presidential race had been called for the state’s former senator arrived on their cellphones.

 On the nearby water, two men in a kayak yelled to a couple paddling by in the opposite direction, “Joe won!
 They called it!” as people on the shore whooped and hollered.
 Harris, in workout gear, was shown on video speaking to Biden on the phone, exuberantly telling the president-elect “We did it!”
 Biden was expected to take the stage for a drive-in rally after dark.